 Other Warning Signs You Should Not Ignore

-While the five signs above are most common, there are additional symptoms and risk factors that warrant a full body assessment:
+While the nine signs above are most common, there are additional symptoms and risk factors that warrant a full body assessment:

 -